 Jet Sport is a Global Organic Textile Standard certified company.
-GOTS is a standard for the manufacture of organic fiber products containing stringent criteria for sustainability and social responsibility.
+GOTS is a standard for the manufacture and processing of organic fiber products containing stringent criteria for sustainability and social responsibility.

 Not just the company itself is certified.
 Individual products and processes under our control are too, but only insofar as the entire supply chain from harvest to final product meets the same criteria.
 The supply chain includes the gathering of raw materials, sewing, every stage of production, dying, printing, inputs, equipment, machinery, and accessories.

 A GOTS certification verifies that many important criteria are met: